motivware/nomadauto/README.md

 # README
-# Motivware - Web Based Autoshop Management Software as a Service App
+# Motivware - Web Based Autoshop Management SaaS App

 Motivware is a autoshop management SaaS application that includes authenticatoin and multi-tenant capabilities.
-It provides the capability for autoshop ownser to manage their work orders, vehicles, customers, parts and generate invoices.
+It provides the capability for autoshop owners to manage their work orders, vehicles, customers, parts and generate invoices.

 # Tech Stack
 - [Ruby on Rails](https://guides.rubyonrails.org/)